Tripling the Census of Dwarf AGN Candidates Using DESI Early Data: Methods

 To accurately determine the emission-line ratios for AGN selection and to estimate the BH masses using virial techniques, we need careful measurements of the flux and width ($\sigma$) values of various emission lines.
 For this purpose, we developed a Python-based emission-line fitting code ({\tt EmFit}), which uses a non-linear least squares fitting algorithm, for fitting $\hb~\lambda$4861, \oiiilam, \niilamlam, $\ha~\lambda$6563, and \siilam~emission lines.
 The code includes testing for extra components for \oiii, \sii, and $\ha$.
 We run {\tt EmFit} on all 1,624,108 sources with good spectra, irrespective of photometry and stellar mass measurements.
 We describe the fitting procedure in this subsection.

 For each object, we correct the DESI spectrum for galactic reddening using the \citet{extinction_fitzpatrick1998} dust extinction law.
 We then obtain the stellar continuum from {\tt FastSpecFit}\footnote{\url{https://fastspecfit.readthedocs.io/en/latest}} \citep[][J.~Moustakas et al., in preparation]{fastspecfit}.
-We use {\tt FastSpecFit} v3.2 for {\it fuji} and v3.1 for {\it guadalupe}; the VAC for DESI-EDR is publicly available\footnote{\url{https://data.desi.lbl.gov/doc/releases/edr/vac/fastspecfit}}.
-Using 168 composite stellar population templates of varying age, stellar metallicity, and dust attenuation, {\tt FastSpecFit} models the stellar continuum.
+We use {\tt FastSpecFit} v3.2 for {\it fuji} and v3.1 for {\it guadalupe}; the VAC for DESI-EDR is publicly available\footnote{\url{https://data.desi.lbl.gov/doc/releases/edr/vac/fastspecfit}}. {\tt FastSpecFit} models the stellar continuum using 168 composite stellar population templates of varying age, stellar metallicity, and dust attenuation.
 The spectra are then corrected for any residual, unmodeled flux by constructing a ``smooth'' continuum using a sliding median with iterative outlier-clipping.
 We subtract this total continuum from the observed spectrum and convert the resulting emission-line spectrum to rest-frame.

 We have two different fitting modes for the rest-frame spectra: the ``default'' mode and the ``Extreme Broad Line (EBL)'' mode.
 The EBL sources are defined here as sources where the broad component of $\ha$ extends up to the \sii~region.
-We compare the blue side of \sii~emission-lines (6600 $-$ 6670 \AA) to the red side (6700 $-$ 6900 \AA) and if the difference between the median flux density between the two sides is $> 0.5 \times 10^{-17} \ergscmsq$ and if this flux density from the blue side is at least five times higher than the red side, we flag it as an EBL source.
+For selecting such sources, we compare the blue side of \sii~emission-lines (6600 $-$ 6670 \AA) to the red side (6700 $-$ 6900 \AA).
+If the difference between median flux densities from both sides exceeds $0.5 \times 10^{-17} \ergscmsq$, and if the flux density on the blue side is at least five times greater than the red side, we flag the source as an EBL candidate.
 Of the 1,624,108 sources, 3,457 sources (0.21\%) are fit via the EBL mode, while the rest are fit via the default mode.

 For both modes, we model each emission line using one or more Gaussian functions, which are constrained to have positive flux.
 We also include a zero-order polynomial to each fit, as a proxy for any residual continuum around the emission lines.
 Adding an extra Gaussian component to a fit typically improves the fit and decreases its reduced $\chi^{2}$.
 To evaluate the statistical significance of this improvement, we compute the $\chi^{2}$ difference, $\Delta\chi^{2}$, with and without the extra component.
 By Wilk's theorem, the $\Delta\chi^{2}$ asymptotically approaches a $\chi^{2}$ distribution under the null hypothesis of a simple fit with a single Gaussian \citep{Wilks1938}.
 Thus, we convert the $\Delta\chi^{2}$ into a tail probability ($p$-value), and we reject the null hypothesis when $p$-value is less than $\rm3\times10^{-7}$.
 This provides at least a 5$\sigma$ confidence for the existence of an extra component.